ukrainian-carpentries/ukrainian-carpentries.github.io/en/README.md

 ## Glosario

 [Glosario](https://glosario.carpentries.org/) is a multilingual glossary for computing and data science terms.
 Its Ukrainian section is [located here](https://glosario.carpentries.org/uk/).
 As in August 2025, it contains 630 English terms, of which 123 have Ukrainian translation.
 This makes Ukrainian the 4th most represented language in Glosario, after Amharic (288) and Spanish (146).
-New translation can be added to [this GitHub repository](https://github.com/carpentries/glosario).
+New translations can be added to [this GitHub repository](https://github.com/carpentries/glosario).
 See the [README.md file](https://github.com/carpentries/glosario/blob/main/README.md) for further details.

 ## How you can contribute